typedb/typedb-docs/0001-typedb/02-dev/01-connect.md

 </div>

 NOTE: To connect to TypeDB Cloud use `clusterClient`/`cluster_client` instead of `coreClient`/`core_client`.
 It requires a second argument of `TypeDBCredential` type.
-Make sure to import this class from TypeDB Client.

 ## Databases

 TypeDB instances can contain multiple databases.
 A database consists of a [schema](../02-dev/02-schema.md) and [data](../02-dev/04-write.md) – and is both separate and independent of any other database.
-It is not possible to interact with one database from another.
+It is not possible for two databases to influence each other.
 However, clients can connect to multiple databases simultaneously.

 <div class="note">
 [Note]